mpinb/in_silico_framework_hot_zone/simrun2/README.md

 if rewrite_in_optimized_format == True: fills db with data, writes it in (fast) binary format and combines it such that no matter how many simulation trials you have, you get max 5000 files.
 For interactive/testing results to False.

-The resulting mdb will have:
+The resulting db will have:
 - synapse_activation dataframe: dask (not pandas) dataframe since it is very large and often it wouldn't fit in memory.
 - cell_activation pandas (not dask) dataframe
 - spike_times dataframe: pandas (not dask) dataframe because it's relatively compact.
 Maybe GB if you do a huge simulation but not more.